 30. “When a warrior is gone, that will be his best and only bulwark.” ― Beowulf

-31. “And a young prince must be prudent like that, giving freely while his father lives so that afterwards, in an age when fighting starts, steadfast companions will stand by him and hold the line.” ― Beowulf
+34. “And a young prince must be prudent like that, giving freely while his father lives so that afterwards, in an age when fighting starts, steadfast companions will stand by him and hold the line.” ― Beowulf

-33. “No, we two in dark of night shall forego the sword, if he dares to seek war without weapon, and then may wise God, the holy Lord, judge which side will succeed, which one will win glory, as to him seems right.” ― Beowulf
+35. “No, we two in dark of night shall forego the sword, if he dares to seek war without weapon, and then may wise God, the holy Lord, judge which side will succeed, which one will win glory, as to him seems right.” ― Beowulf

-35. “Then Beowulf spoke—on him, the armor shone, the mail-shirt linked by the skills of the smith: Hail to you, Hrothgar!
+36. “Then Beowulf spoke—on him, the armor shone, the mail-shirt linked by the skills of the smith: Hail to you, Hrothgar!
 I am Hygelac’s kinsman and devoted thane; already in youth, I have done many glorious deeds…” ― Beowulf

-36. “The champion for the Danes, in a dreadful fury, despairing of life, seized the hilt of the sword, swung its great blade, and angrily struck so that it dug deep in the neck of the monster, breaking the bone-rings, slicing all the way through her body doomed by fate, and she fell dead on the floor.
+38. “The champion for the Danes, in a dreadful fury, despairing of life, seized the hilt of the sword, swung its great blade, and angrily struck so that it dug deep in the neck of the monster, breaking the bone-rings, slicing all the way through her body doomed by fate, and she fell dead on the floor.
 The sword sweat blood, while the warrior rejoiced.” ― Beowulf

 Powerful Beowulf quotes from different translations of the epic poem

 41. “That was their way, their heathenish hope; deep in their hearts they remembered hell.” ― Beowulf

-40. “In off the moors, down through the mist beams, god-cursed Grendel came greedily loping.” ― Beowulf
+42. “In off the moors, down through the mist beams, god-cursed Grendel came greedily loping.” ― Beowulf

-42. “Over the waves, with the wind behind her and foam at her neck, she flew like a bird until her curved prow had covered the distance…” ― Beowulf
+44. “Over the waves, with the wind behind her and foam at her neck, she flew like a bird until her curved prow had covered the distance…” ― Beowulf

-43. “Sometimes at pagan shrines they vowed offerings to idols, swore oaths that the killer of souls might come to their aid and save the people.
+45. “Sometimes at pagan shrines they vowed offerings to idols, swore oaths that the killer of souls might come to their aid and save the people.
 That was their way, their heathenish hope; deep in their hearts they remembered hell.” ― Beowulf

 Then one day he battles a dragon, and wins, but is mortally wounded in the battle.